amitjait/amitjait/README.md

 - 👋 Hi, I’m Amit kumar
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning how to build website through HTML, CSS, JS and other languages.
-- 📫 How to reach me - mail id( amit.rimit591@gmail.com )
+- 📫 How to reach me -  amit.rimit591@gmail.com

 <!---
 amitjait/amitjait is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.